Ireland

 Overview

-The 'Smart Whale Sounds' initiative, as outlined in this white paper, demonstrates the application of AI in advancing our understanding and monitoring of underwater soundscapes within areas of biological importance for cetaceans (porpoise, dolphins, and whales) and potential MPAs in Irish waters.
+The 'Smart Whale Sounds' initiative demonstrates the application of AI in advancing our understanding and monitoring of underwater soundscapes within areas of biological importance for cetaceans (porpoise, dolphins, and whales) and potential MPAs in Irish waters.

-By leveraging ARBIMON's principles, we recorded the marine soundscape in an endeavor to enhance our understanding these sounds' intricate nuances.
+By leveraging the Rainforest Connection (RFCX) ecoacoustic platform, ARBIMON, we recorded the marine soundscape to enhance our understanding of its intricate nuances.
 This intensive study of the marine soundscape was pivotal in distinguishing periods of increased activity and thus, determining species-specific call types.

 Partners